 Tenants in Common

 If as an executor you find yourself unsure of how a property is owned you can check with HM Land registry so that you are prepared when looking for a solicitor.
-Knowing if you are going to need to apply for probate for the pre-deceased partner could save you money when it comes to negotiating the cost for the extra work.
+Knowing if you are going to need to apply for probate for the pre-deceased owner could save you money when it comes to negotiating the cost for the extra work.